 - protruding tongue

-According to the National Institute of Neurological Disorders and Stroke, tetrabenazine is the only currently approved drug for this condition, but other medications have also shown some efficacy.
+According to the National Institute of Neurological Disorders and Stroke (NINDS), tetrabenazine is the only currently approved drug for this condition, but other medications have also shown some efficacy.
 You should talk with your doctor to determine which treatment is right for you.

 Tremors are rhythmic movements of a particular body part.
-They are caused by sporadic muscle contractions.
+They’re due to sporadic muscle contractions.

-According to the Stanford School of Medicine, most people can experience tremors in response to such factors as low blood sugar, alcohol withdrawal, and exhaustion (Stanford School of Medicine).
-However, tremors may also be related to more serious underlying conditions, such as multiple sclerosis and Parkinson’s disease.
+According to the Stanford School of Medicine, most people experience tremors in response to factors such as low blood sugar, alcohol withdrawal, and exhaustion.
+However, tremors may also occur with more serious underlying conditions, such as multiple sclerosis and Parkinson’s disease.

-These are shock-like, jerking movements.
-They may occur naturally during sleep, or at moments when a person is startled.
-However, they can also be due to serious underlying health conditions, such as epilepsy or Alzheimer’s.
+Myoclonus is characterized by quick, shock-like, jerking movements.
+They may occur naturally during sleep or at moments when you’re startled.
+However, they can also be due to serious underlying health conditions, such as epilepsy or Alzheimer’s disease.

-In young people, tics are most often associated with Tourette syndrome.
+In young people, tics most often occur with Tourette’s syndrome.
 The motor tics that occur as a result of this disorder may disappear for short periods of time.
 The affected individual may also be able to stifle them to some extent.

 In adults, tics may occur as a symptom of Parkinson’s disease.
-Adult-onset tics may also be caused by trauma or the use of certain drugs, such as methamphetamines.
+Adult-onset tics may also be due to trauma or the use of certain drugs, such as methamphetamines.

 This refers to slow, writhing movements.
-According to the Stanford School of Medicine, this type of involuntary movement most often affects the hands and arms (Stanford School of Medicine).
+According to the Stanford School of Medicine, this type of involuntary movement most often affects the hands and arms.

 In adults, some of the most common causes of involuntary movements include:

-- use of neuroleptic medications (drugs prescribed for psychiatric disorders) over a long period of time
+- the use of neuroleptic medications that are prescribed for psychiatric disorders over a long period

 - brain injury